MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 6. Remove the Unit column. (this column was needed for the previous step, so it wasn't removed earlier)
 7. Randomize the training data and split into training and validation sets.
 8. Separate the x features and y labels.
-9. Save each set into compressed h5 files for later use.
+9. Save each dataset as a compressed h5 file for later use.

 Due to the size of the dataset, you will see that memory was regularly freed up by deleting variables that were no longer needed after each transformation step.
 If I had not done this, my computer would have quickly run out of memory.